nitratium/linux_survival_kit/5-file_descriptors.md

     $ echo 0< Desktop/date.txt
     ```
     * This should return the content of date.txt file.
-    * We can also use the "<" operator to direct our input.
+    * Reminder: We can also use the "<" operator to direct our input.

   * Standart Error Example:
     * For redirecting an error message we should get an error message first, right?
 So, let's do something illegal for Linux Terminal and redirect error output to text file.